From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 Option 3: Increase price

-Risk: Client churn during transition.
+Risk: Potential client churn during the transition.

-Linnea chose Option 1: Keep price at $5,800.
+Linnea chose Option 1 and kept the price at $5,800.

 Week 6-7: Tested with 4 Pilot Clients